 Electronic billboards, which may be indoor or outdoor are located in various geographical areas.
 Associated with each billboard is a web address.
 A client desiring to display information, such as an advertisement, on any selected electronic billboard can upload the information over the Internet to the server implementing the billboard website.
 The client can select the time and duration for the information to be displayed, and can even purchase the display time using a credit card or through the use of some other type of account.

-I’m not sure what the expense might be in setting something like this up, but the ease in changing ads might be something that makes up for it.
+I’m not sure what the expense might be in setting an electronic billboard up, but the ease in changing ads to include very recent information might be something that makes up for it.

-A few pages and articles, from different perspectives, on billboard advertising outdoors:
+A few pages and articles, from different perspectives, on electronic billboard advertising outdoors:

 - Outdoor Advertising Association of America